goeb/smit/doc-v3/api.md

 *Parameters:*

-- A hash of the issue properties
+- the properties of the new issue
     * Syntax: multipart/form-data

 Files can be attached.